Monday, October 4, 2021

 going to happen.

-The lead single from the album has the distinction of ending the then-record 10-week reign for Debby Boone's "You Light Up My Life".
+The lead single from the album has the distinction of ending the then-record 10-week reign at the top for Debby Boone's "You Light Up My Life".
 "How Deep Is Your Love", was released in 1977 and roared to #1 in the U.S. and Canada, #2 in Ireland and #3 in the U.K. and Australia.
 It was the first of three new Bee Gees songs on the soundtrack to go Gold.

 The most indelible memory that fans have of the movie is the opening scenes in which Travolta is walking down the street, which each step coming down to the beat of this next tune, which is another of the Bee Gees' signature songs.
 "Stayin' Alive" was a massive hit, and it's very success made people who hadn't seen the movie want to see it and those who had to see it again.
 It has sold over two million singles in the U.S. alone, and was a Top 5 hit in every single country in the world--including #1 in the U.S., Canada, Australia, New Zealand, and the Netherlands.